tjohann/ambient_tracking_with_raspi/README.md

 	192.168.178.96            baalue-96.my.domain             baalue-16

 You can use the build cluster based with this device (to build a kernel or ...).
-Addtional check https://github.com/tjohann/baalue_distcc .
-Here you should find all informations needed.
-The base configuration is already included in my image.
+Additional check https://github.com/tjohann/baalue_distcc .
+Here you should find all information and hints you need.

+Note: The base configuration is already included in my image.

 Versioninfo